 Today, we have a guest column from a working actor Lindsay Lucas-Bartlett, who started out her career in London but eventually moved to Los Angeles, California.

 In the below article, Lindsay is sharing her experiences about moving to and living in Los Angeles as an actor, and pursuing this career in one of the world’s biggest entertainment cities.
-She briefly covers many different topics, some of which you can find in greater detail in our book – Acting Career Blueprint.
+She briefly covers many different topics, some of which you can find in greater detail in our book – Acting With No Experience.

 If you have any questions for Lindsay, need more details or have ideas for future columns about acting in Los Angeles, leave your thoughts and feedback below in the comments section.